Mike-Mrt/hangman/README.md

 The Hangman class was created and its attributes initialised.
 Within this class methods were created to support the running of the game and then a final method outside of the class was creatd to create an instance of the class everytime a user wanted to play the game.

-The game could be improved through the use of better visualisations instead of using the terminal.
+The game could be improved through creating a longer list of words that the player can guess from and the use of better visualisations instead of using the terminal.